powercloudsdn/documentation/terms-and-conditions/disclaimer.md

 WE DO NOT WARRANT, ENDORSE, GUARANTEE, OR ASSUME RESPONSIBILITY FOR THE ACCURACY OR RELIABILITY OF ANY INFORMATION OFFERED BY THIRD-PARTY WEBSITES LINKED THROUGH THE SITE OR ANY WEBSITE OR FEATURE LINKED IN ANY BANNER OR OTHER ADVERTISING.
 WE WILL NOT BE A PARTY TO OR IN ANY WAY BE RESPONSIBLE FOR MONITORING ANY TRANSACTION BETWEEN YOU AND THIRD-PARTY PROVIDERS OF PRODUCTS OR SERVICES.

 ## Testimonials disclaimer
 The Site may contain testimonials by users of our products and/or services.
 These testimonials refl ect the real-life experiences and opinions of such users.
 However, the experiences are personal to those particular users, and may not necessarily be representative of all users of our products and/or services.
 We do not claim, and you should not assume that all users will have the same experiences.

-## Your individual results may vary
+Your individual results may vary.

 The testimonials on the Site are submitted in various forms such as text, audio and/or video, and are reviewed by us before being posted.
 They appear on the Site verbatim as given by the users, except for the correction of grammar or typing errors.
 Some testimonials may have been shortened for the sake of brevity, where the full testimonial contained extraneous information not relevant to the general public.

 The views and opinions contained in the testimonials belong solely to the individual user and do not refl ect our views and opinions.